xetdata/seamless_monorepo/README.md

 ![hero](https://github.com/xetdata/seamless_monorepo/assets/801507/c9c626ac-d023-4076-b810-1be76b4c2c32)

-[XetHub hosted](https://about.xethub.com/product/integrations/github) fork of Meta's Samless Communication models in a monorepo design:
+[XetHub hosted](https://about.xethub.com/product/integrations/github) fork of Meta's Seamless Communication models in a monorepo design:

 - `models\` folder contains all of the model files themselves
 - `code\` folder is a Git submodule to Meta's repo containing code and documentation